 Veterans Plaza is one of the original four park sites in Boerne.
 The park is filled with a variety of trees and sidewalks that lead to the center of the park, where the Veterans War Memorial is located.
-The park is the site of annual gatherings for veterans and Memorial Day ceremonies.
-View facility information for Veterans Plaza.
+The park is the site of annual gatherings for Veterans Day and Memorial Day ceremonies.

 Years later, a bronze piece was added to the top of the monument recognizing veterans.
-And plaques were added to recognize those that were killed in combat during World War II, the Korean War, and the Vietnam War.
+Plaques were added to recognize those who were killed in combat during World War II, the Korean War, and the Vietnam War.

-As part of the 2014 renovation plaques were added recognizing those killed in combat during the Iraq and Afghanistan conflicts.
+As part of a 2014 renovation, plaques were added recognizing those killed in combat during the Iraq and Afghanistan conflicts.

 Walk of Honor

 The Walk of Honor was installed in 2014 along with other park renovations.
 It is an extra-wide walkway from Main Street to the center of the park, lined with bricks that include names of family and friends that served or are still serving in the military.